 No two projects are exactly the same, nor are the teams that execute them.
-Therefore, kanban boards need to reflect this flexibility with customizable columns.
-You want to add as many as you need and name them whatever you want.
+Kanban boards need to reflect this flexibility with customizable columns.
+Add as many as you need and name them whatever you want.

 Get Teams Working Together

 Connecting your team, wherever they might be, boosts productivity.
 Sharing kanban boards and being able to add comments to cards gives your team a platform to collaborate.
-Get a real-time tool that will notify you whenever there’s an update to the task, too.
+Get a real-time tool that’ll notify you whenever there’s an update to the task, too.

 Hold All Important Documents in One Place

 Giving direction helps teams execute their tasks better.
 Being able to add files and images directly to a kanban card makes those directions more clear.
-In fact, having unlimited file storage to keep all your project documents in one place would be ideal.
+In fact, having unlimited file storage to keep all your project documents in one place is ideal.

 Sort Through Your Task With Ease

-Projects have many tasks, finding the one you want can be an ordeal.
-If you tag your kanban cards for priority, type of work, team, etc., filtering the tasks will bring up just what you want to see without having to dig through every file on the tool.
+Projects have many tasks and finding the one you want can be an ordeal.
+If you tag your kanban cards for priority, type of work, team, etc., filtering the tasks will bring up what you want to see without having to dig through every file on the tool.